zizhongyan/StataImproved/README.md

-# Improved Stata Editor for macOS : a sublime text 3 plugin
+# Improved Stata Editor for macOS : using sublime text 3

 The Sublime Text 3 (ST3) is probably the most popular text editor under the macOS platform.
 This plugin (beta) is committed to making the ST3 to be the favourable Stata do-file editor for Mac users.